AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: menu; build --> run

-When a program is launched using the menu :menuselection:`Build --> Run`, GPS creates a new execution window allowing input and output for the program.
-To allow post-mortem analysis and copy/pasting, GPS doesn't close execution windows when the program terminates; you must close them explictly.
-If you try to close the execution window while the program is still running, GPS displays a dialog window asking if you want to kill the application.
+When a program is launched using the :menuselection:`Build --> Run` menu, GPS creates a new execution window allowing input and output for the program.
+To allow post-mortem analysis and copy/pasting, GPS doesn't close execution windows when the program terminates; you must close them manually.
+If you try to close the execution window while the program is still running, GPS displays a dialog window asking if you want to kill it.

 .. index:: tasks